Daniel-Ioannou/flutter_currency_picker/README.md

 * `onSelect`: Called when a currency is select.
 The currency picker passes the new value to the callback (required)

 ## Contributions
 Contributions of any kind are more than welcome!
-Feel free to fork and improve country_code_picker in any way you want, make a pull request, or open an issue.
+Feel free to fork and improve currency_picker in any way you want, make a pull request, or open an issue.